 It is important that you are aware of the Green Templeton College IT policies governing key aspects of IT usage for the College network and facilities.
 See GTC IT policies.

-Help in College is provided by the College IT Department.
-This is made up of the IT Manager, Dominic Bown, and the IT Officer Alex Clark who can be contacted in person (ground floor of the Lankester building), by email at email@example.com, or phone (01865 284796).
+Help in College is provided by the IT Team.
+You can contact the team in person (ground floor of the Lankester building), by email at firstname.lastname@example.org, or phone (01865 284796).

 We are offering IT Service support from 8 – 10am every day.